IBM/drupal-nginx-php-kubernetes/k8-minikube/POC-MODIFICATIONS.md

 - Image builds are being done on the alexanderallen namespace instead of jjdojo to avoid any conflicts with current POC images present on the cloud or locally.

+### Things This Other POC Does Not Have

+There are some extremely useful and important things present in the current IBM POC that my own POC lacks, and does not try to emulate.

+Some Kubernetes components are endemic to the cloud provider that they're running on.
+Some examples of things the IBM POC provides that are IBM specific and would never work on Minikube, or any other provider for that matter (Google Container Environment, Amazon AWS, Azure, etc.):

+- Volumes and Volume Claims: These are provider specific and neccesary.
+- Storage volume initialization scripts (i.e., code-php-fpm/start.sh).
+- Networking: LoadBalancer works on differently in each provider, and is not even supported by MiniKube, MiniKube has to restort to use NodePort instead of LoadBalancer, AWS requires different configuration, etc.
+- Provider plugin configuration and usage: The IBM POC has done a really nice job of documenting how to setup and use the different `bx` components.
+- Secrets: This POC is not using setting up any, and piggy-backing on any secrets configuration done in the IBM BlueMix POC (recycling them in the various container manifests).
+- Decoupled configuration: This sub-POC a lot, if not most of IBM BlueMix's variables that are used in the Dockerfile build process for simplification, not soemthing you would really want to do in real life.
+- Provider-specific scripts: The IBM BlueMix POC has plenty of awesome devops scripts to automate all the things build and deploy, this POC has 1/10 of that effort.

 ### Code Image (sidecar, volume?)

 The PHP-FPM, PHP-CLI, and Nginx images have no reason to constantly change, and